-(mostly we choose to eat in local restaurants where a vegetarian meal would be between $0.75-$3.
-If breakfast wasn’t included in the hotel we would have fruit.
+(mostly, I choose to eat in local restaurants where a vegetarian meal would be between $0.75-$3.
+If breakfast wasn’t included in the hotel, we would have fruit.
 During the volunteer placement, we shopped in the market and cooked ourselves.
-We splashed out on 3 amazing restaurants which I can really recommend: Spice House in Zanzibar, Irenete Farm in Loshoto and Addis in Dar in Dar es Salaam)
+We splashed out on 3 amazing restaurants which I can really recommend: Spice House in Zanzibar, Irenete Farm in Lushoto and Addis in Dar in Dar es Salaam)

 Drinks: $40 (in a local bar a beer costs $2 and a soft drink between $0.30 – $0.50)

 Safari with tip (including a night before and after in Arusha): $1500